sudhan-bhattarai/MSSP_IHRLEP_Networks/README.md

 # General Workflow

 1. **Data Collection and Network Setup**: Gather initial data and establish logistics network parameters for all instances.
+Important files associated with this module are *data_initial_inputs.py* and *data_process_network_data.py*.

 2. **Forecast Error Analysis**: Analyze forecast error data to estimate Autoregressive model parameters for each error type (track, along, cross, intensity).
+An important file associated with this module is *data_forecast_error_data_analysis.py*.

-3. **Scenario Generation**: Use the estimated Autoregressive model parameters to create forecast error scenarios.
+3. **Forecast Error Scenario Generation**: Use the estimated Autoregressive model parameters to create forecast error scenarios.
 Construct a Markov Chain model for track, along, and cross errors using discretized error samples and transition probabilities.
+An important file associated with this module is *data_forecast_error_scenarios.py*.

 4. **Demand Estimation and Scenario Mapping**: Map the forecast error scenarios to estimate demand for out-of-sample scenarios, in-sample scenarios for two-stage models, and the discretized Markov Chain model.
+Important files associated with this module are *data_demand_estimation.py*, and *data_main.py*.

 5. **Solving the models**: Solve an optimization model using the data for a specific instance and configuration.
+Important files associated with this module are *sddp.py*, and *two_stage.py*.

 # Commands
 Creating instances or solving the models can be done by giving appropriate commands to main.py.
 A brief details of the meaning of arguments can be found with: *python main.py --help*